yulanvanoppen/queueing_book/progs/README.rst

   python3 reflected_random_walk.py && pdflatex testing_ground.tex

+The following code is used for the book.

 *  ``mm1.R`` is an R program to simulate the M/M/1 queue
 *  ``mm1.py`` is a python program to simulate the M/M/1 queue
 *  ``mm1.jl`` is a julia program to simulate the M/M/1 queue
+* ``multi_server_queue.py`` compares the performance of a M/M/c queue
+  to an M/M/1 queue with a fast server.
 * ``converge_to_exp.py`` shows by simulation that the interarrival times of a superposition of arrival processes converge rapidly to exponentially distributed interarrival times.